 In private practice, Marina has significant experience in advising institutes of technology and polytechnics, industry training organisations, universities, wananga and private training establishments as well as early childhood education services, schools and students’ associations.

 Marina’s areas of expertise include:

-- Working with Government and Parliament, including machinery of government issues.
+- Public policy frameworks and machinery of government processes;

 During her time at Chen Palmer, Marina has been involved in:

-- Advising schools on the implementation of National Standards;
+- Advising primary schools on the implementation of National Standards;

 - Drafting submissions on behalf of organisations for Government and Select Committee consultations;

-- Advising businesses on how to engage with government, stakeholders and media to successfully inform policy;
+- Providing training sessions and seminars to businesses and organisations on how to engage with government, stakeholders and media to successfully inform policy;

 Marina is passionate about helping organisations understand how Government and public policy works so they can maximise their business.
 She enjoys translating "Wellington" speak for clients, and introducing Government to great opportunities with business.